Refinitiv/Real-Time-SDK/Ema/Examples/Training/400_Series_Examples/422__MarketPrice__ErrorClient/ReadMe.txt

   to demonstrate the OmmConsumerErrorClient functionality)
   - Invalid handle to send reissue request
   - Invalid handle to submit PostMsg
-  - Invalid handle to submit Postsg
+  - Invalid handle to submit PostMsg
   - MarketPrice Domain IBM.N item from DIRECT_FEED service
 + Processes data received from main thread for 60 seconds
-  - all received messages and erros are processed on user thread of control
+  - all received messages and errors are processed on user thread of control
 + Exits

 Note: if needed, these and other details may be modified to fit local